Signs of Being Under Federal Investigation

 Government Investigations and Federal Grand Jury Involvement

-Once the federal criminal investigation for violations of procurement laws, the Buy American Act, or other false claims violations is near to or completed, the prosecutor may then present the criminal case to a federal grand jury for indictment.
+Once the federal investigation for violations of procurement laws, the Buy American Act, or other false claims violations is near to or completed, the prosecutor may then present the criminal case to a federal grand jury for indictment.
 The grand jury looks at the evidence presented by the prosecutor to see if there is probable cause (bound over for trial).

 - The grand jury decides whether the government attorneys have presented enough evidence to show that the defendant could be found guilty of federal crimes.